Contents

 Therefore a good example program would be 8 shots of 20 seconds each with a 10-second delay between each shot.

-You then set it to start shooting on a delay from your pressing the shutter release button or at a certain time (say, one minute in the future).
+You then set it to start shooting on a delay from your pressing the shutter release button.

 If this has all gone well then you will end up with a set of images that might not look like much on your camera screen but they enable us to stack them and produce something really great later.